 This rare combination allows us to take an objective view on effective uses of evidence in education, while also developing pragmatic, thought-provoking training courses, designed specifically for the complex professional lives of teachers and school leaders (lives we have lived).

-We are pioneers in training teachers and school leaders to use research evidence to improve attainment, reduce costs, and support teacher development.
+We are pioneers in training teachers and school leaders to use research and evaluation to improve attainment, reduce costs, and support teacher development.

-We are the leaders in training teachers to use CEM assessment data well.
+We are the approved provider for training teachers to use CEM assessment data well.

-We bring vast expertise in teaching, school leadership, education research and policy to schools, and we are guided by an influential Advisory Board, which includes Professors in Education at Durham and Harvard Universities, as well as teachers and school leaders at various levels.
+We bring vast expertise in teaching, school leadership, education research and policy to schools, and we are guided by an influential Advisory Board, which includes Professors in Education at Durham, UCLA and Harvard Universities, as well as teachers and school leaders at various levels.

 We’re working with some awesome schools, universities and charities.

 We exist to help you use evidence in education effectively (from the lesson plan to the school improvement plan), and to help those who generate evidence do so in a way that allows users to access it, interpret it, and integrate it.
 We help you to practise effective evidence-based education.